Agency Is Not Reward

 Here is where the account stops short.
 Maximizing future path occupancy is not the same thing as preserving agency, because occupancy by itself is blind.
 It counts continuations without asking what kind of continuations they are.

-A parasite maximizes future occupancy.
-So does a coercive institution.
-So does a power-seeking system that expands its own room to act by shrinking everyone else’s — draining the surrounding agents’ futures into its own.
-Each of these strictly increases the volume of paths available to it, and none of them is a model of agency we would want a theory to endorse.
-The problem is not that the occupancy criterion scores them incorrectly.
-The problem is that it scores them correctly, and the score is the wrong thing to be tracking.
+A parasite can maximize future occupancy.
+So can a coercive institution.
+So can a power-seeking system that expands its own room to act by shrinking everyone else’s — draining the surrounding agents’ futures into its own.
+Each may increase the volume of paths available to it, but that does not tell us whether the system remains a coherent author or whether its conduct deserves protection.
+The problem is not that occupancy measures nothing.
+It is that path count collapses three questions into one: how much control a system exercises, whether the controlling structure persists as an author, and whether its expansion is legitimate among other agents.

-What a theory of agency actually needs is a filter that occupancy lacks.
-It has to ask which continuations preserve the agent as a coherent, evaluable structure — one that remains meaningfully itself and retains legitimate capacity for consequential action — and which merely expand influence while dissolving that structure from the inside.
+A theory of agency needs a filter that occupancy lacks.
+It has to ask first which continuations preserve the agent as a coherent, evaluable structure — one that remains meaningfully itself — and which merely expand influence while dissolving that structure from the inside.
+That is constitutive admissibility, developed as the domain of authored choice in Volume 4.

 The Alignment Stakes